 Cyber bullying is a form of teen violence that has lasting and even deadly repercussions for many teenagers.
 It’s also a form of violence that most parents don’t find out about until it is too late, since over half of young teens who experience or witnessed online bullying do not tell their parents.

-The following cyber bullying statistics help shed light on a growing problem among teens throughout the world:
+The following statistics help shed light on a growing problem among teens throughout the world:

-one in three teens have experienced cyber bullying threats online and over 25 percent of teens have suffered repeated cyber bullying.
+one in three teens have experienced cyber bullying threats online

 By becoming more aware of cyber bullying as it happens, parents and authority figures can help reduce the prevalence of cyber bullying.
 Parents should talk to their teens about this phenomenon, explain how it can have devastating consequences and encourage teens to alert an adult if cyber bullying occurs.
 Victims of cyber bullying should keep messages as proof for parents and/or law enforcement officials, especially if the messages are threatening or sexual in nature.
 There are other ways parents and teens can help stop cyber bullying in its tracks: